Italy national rugby league team: 2013 World Cup

+Italy defeated England 15–14 in an unranked pre-tournament match, which was described as a "humiliating" loss for England.
+The Italian team led 12–4 during the first half before England's Sam Tomkins scored two tries.
+Ray Nasso kicked a penalty goal in the 70th minute to level the scores, and Josh Mantellato kicked a drop goal in the 79th minute of the game to reclaim the lead for Italy.

 Italy were drawn in Pool C alongside Scotland, Tonga and they also played an inter-group match against co-hosts Wales.
 Their tournament began with an upset victory over the co-hosts at Cardiff's Millennium Stadium.
 In their second match, the 'Azzuri' took on Scotland who were coming off an upset win of their own against Tonga.
 The match turned out to be a thriller and it was tight with a high scoring draw being the result.
 Italy then had to just win their last pool match against Tonga after Scotland won their match and finished their pool-stage campaign with the same points differential the Italians were currently on.
 Tonga had nothing but pride to play for after their hopes of qualification had vanished but they shocked Napolitano's men by keeping them scoreless and therefore eliminating Italy from having any chance to play in the 2013 World Cup knockout round.